dongbaoq/dongbaoq.github.io/_books/Smooth-Manifold_Lee2.md

 The same idea.

-__Exercise 10.5__ If $M$ is smooth, compact manifold and admits a nowhere vanishing vector field, then there is a smooth map $F: M\rightarrow M$ that is homotopic to identity and has no fixed points.
+__Problem 10.5__ If $M$ is smooth, compact manifold and admits a nowhere vanishing vector field, then there is a smooth map $F: M\rightarrow M$ that is homotopic to identity and has no fixed points.

 Proof idea : Embed $M$ to Euclidean space.
 Imagine tubular manifold.
 Now for each point $p \in M$, move $p$ by smooth vector field in euclidean space.
 Now small move makes is still remain in the tubular manifold (compactness is used) and retract it.